-Uses: Suitable for all marine construction work including ship construction.
-Also for bridges, heavy duty flooring, chemical vats, billiard cue butts, turnery, fishing rods, longbows etc.
+Uses: Greenheart timber is suitable for all marine construction work including ship construction.
+Greenheart wood can also be used for bridges, heavy duty flooring, chemical vats, billiard cue butts, turnery, fishing rods, longbows, and more.

 Very durable.
 Excellent resistance to marine borers.
 Sapwood liable to attack by pinhole borers, but the heartwood is immune.
 Extremely resistant to preservative treatment.

 Weight per m3 12% m.c. = 1030 Kg;

 Modulus of elasticity 12% m.c. = 21000 N/mm2;

 Durability = Very Durable.